BLK Jeez

 Darnell Kittrell (born April 25, 1975) is an American professional wrestler.
-He currently performs for the National Wrestling Alliance under the ring name BLK Jeez (pronounced "Black Jeez").
+He performs for the National Wrestling Alliance under the ring name BLK Jeez (pronounced "Black Jeez").

 Professional wrestling career

 Debut (2000–2003)

-After completing his training, Kittrell made his professional wrestling debut on February 26, 2000 under the ring name Sabian.
+After completing his training, Kittrell made his professional wrestling debut on February 26, 2000, under the ring name Sabian.
 He then won his first championship, the Hybrid Pro Wrestling Junior Heavyweight Championship, only six months later by defeating Insayashi.

 Combat Zone Wrestling

 Debut and The Blackout (2004–2005)

-After wrestling on the independent circuit for three years, Sabian made his Combat Zone Wrestling debut on May 4, 2004 with a victory over Sean Bishop.
+After wrestling on the independent circuit for three years, Sabian made his Combat Zone Wrestling debut on May 4, 2004, with a victory over Sean Bishop.
 On June 12, Sabian joined Ruckus to form the Blackout, or BLKOUT, as they defeated Derek Frazier and Chri$ Ca$h to earn an opportunity at the World Tag Team Championship, which they then won from the H8 Club (Nick Gage and Nate Hatred) later on in the night.
 On August 14, Eddie Kingston joined the Blackout as they defeated Gage, Hatred and Ca$h.
 On September 11, the Blackout retained their title against The S.A.T. during the day show while wrestling the H8 Club to a no contest during the night show.

 On December 11, the Blackout (Sabian, Ruckus, Kingston and new member Jack Evans) lost the World Tag Team Title in a Cage of Death to rival Chri$ Ca$h and his allies J. C. Bailey, Nate Webb and SeXXXy Eddy.
-Despite the title loss, Sabian managed to defeat Mike Quackenbush on April 2, 2005 to win the World Junior Heavyweight Championship, his first CZW singles title.
+Despite the title loss, Sabian managed to defeat Mike Quackenbush on April 2, 2005, to win the World Junior Heavyweight Championship, his first CZW singles title.
 Sabian would go on to hold the title until June 11, when he re-lost the title to Quackenbush in a match involving B-Boy.
 On July 9, the Blackout defeated B-Boy and their rivals SeXXXy Eddy and Nate Webb.
 On October 8, Sabian was unsuccessful in regaining the World Junior Heavyweight Title in a match involving the champion Derek Frazier, Heretic, Niles Young and Mike Quackenbush.